Daniel Terry, Ed.D.

 Office of the Provost │ Academy of Tomorrow

 Terry is a graduate of Baylor University, Truett Theological Seminary, Wake Forest University, and TCU, and his executive leadership training is from Harvard University’s Institutes for Higher Education.
-In addition to his administrative work, he is an adjunct professor in the John V. Roach Honors College at TCU and in the Higher Education Administration doctoral program at another metroplex university.
+In addition to his administrative work, he is an adjunct professor in the John V. Roach Honors College at TCU, where he was a finalist for Honors Professor of the Year in 2018.
+He also teaches in the Higher Education Administration graduate program at TCU and another metroplex university.
 His research interests and conference presentations cover such subjects as metacognition, pedagogy, spirituality in higher education, educational philosophy, leadership development, digital education, curriculum theory, and identity development.
-In recent months, he chaired a regional U.S. conference on digital education and learning at TCU and delivered the keynote address at the annual conference of the Association for Authentic, Experiential, and Evidence-based Learning.
 He loves ideas and enjoys designing structures that help students reflect upon, integrate, and deepen their learning.